teaching-cognition/mindsandmachines/Grading.md

 ## Reflections

 Reflections are meant to serve two purposes.
 First, <strong>before-class</strong> reflections are meant to guide your engagement with the material, encourage you to think about big-picture issues, and connect ideas spanning across different assigned materials.
-These reflections, together with the class annotations, also help the discussant assimilate the thoughts and ideas of the class into core themes that they will highlight during class.
+These reflections, together with the class annotations, also help the discussant(s) assimilate the thoughts and ideas of the class into core themes that they will highlight during class.
 Before-class reflections are due by 9 AM on the day of class, and can be viewed by all classmates.

 Second, <strong>after-class</strong> reflections are meant to motivate you to think thoroughly about the discussion in class and reflect on your major takeaways from the class.
-After class reflections are due by 9 AM on the day after class.
+After-class reflections are due by 9 AM on the day after class.

 In addition to reflecting on the class discussion, you will also have the option to submit a meme at the end of each week, which will be entered into a "memer of the semester" contest, where you and your classmates will score the submitted memes each week.
 The student who has the highest score at the end of the semester will get 1 additional point added to their final grade!